learn-co-students/chicago-ds-080519/Module_5/project/README.md

 _Contents_:
 Problem statement
-The models you plan to demploy
+The models you plan to deploy
 Data source, description, any preprocessing you think is required Model evaluation measures
 Real-world insights